-The following provides visa information for travelers to the United States who wish to visit, work or study for a temporary period.
-The type of visa required will depend on the purpose of your travel.
+If you are traveling to the United States to visit, work or study for a temporary period you will find the following information useful.
+The type of visa you require will depend on the reason for your travel.

 Who needs a visa?